tris203/precognition.nvim/README.md

 - `hints` can be hidden by setting their priority to 0.
 If you want to hide the entire virtual line, set all elements to `prio = 0` in combination with the below.
+- `debounceMs = 0`
+  Debounces hint updates after cursor movement by the given number of milliseconds.
+The default `0` disables debouncing so hints update immediately.
 - `showBlankVirtLine = false`
   Setting this option will mean that if a Virtual Line would be blank it won't be rendered